mt-shke/git-vscode-settings/readme.md

-    git branch => show the branch you are currently working on git merge dev => merge the dev branch to the branch you are currently working on
+    git branch => show the branch you are currently working on git merge dev => merge the dev branch to the branch you are currently working on git merge main dev => merge the dev branch to the main branch